 In studies of chemoprevention of epilepsy, what safety and tolerability side effects would be appropriate?

-How will physical, cognitive and behavioral consequences of TBI affect eligibility for prevention studies?
+How will physical, cognitive, and behavioral consequences of TBI affect eligibility for prevention studies?

 Should some studies of epilepsy prevention after TBI begin after an acute seizure or after the first seizure has occurred?
-If so, early recognition and diagnosis of seizures is essential and we will work with the professional societies to develop methodology to more accurate detect seizures.
+If so, early recognition and diagnosis of seizures is essential, and we will work with the professional societies to develop methodology to more accurate detect seizures.

-What are the barriers and facilitators to improving early diagnosis of seizures following TBI?
+What are the barriers and facilitators to improve early diagnosis of seizures following TBI?

-As both TBI and epilepsy are associated with behavioral challenges such as anxiety, depression and PTSD, what are the interactions between behavioral therapies and antiepileptogenesis treatments?
+As both TBI and epilepsy are associated with behavioral challenges such as anxiety, depression, and PTSD, what are the interactions between behavioral therapies and antiepileptogenesis treatments?
 How do these methods interact after epilepsy develops?

-What is the optimal way to incorporate patient-oriented organizations into the outcome assessment objectives of the trials, including improved quality of life, increased independence and increased employment, and how are these best integrated with traditional regulatory study outcome measures, such as delay to first seizure or next seizure, or percent seizure reduction?
+What is the optimal way to incorporate patient-oriented organizations into the outcome assessment objectives of the trials, including improved quality of life, increased independence, and increased employment, and how are these best integrated with traditional regulatory study outcome measures, such as delay to first seizure or next seizure, or percent seizure reduction?

 3.2.1 Educate investigators and consumers on how to best engage in, and practice participatory action research: The research assistant will conduct literature reviews to identify best practices for similar participatory action research (e.g. disease prevention studies) and provide training (via a recorded webinar) to study personnel involved in EpiBioS4Rx followed by pre and post-tests to demonstrate mastery of concepts.
 Thereafter, we will have separate training (via a recorded webinar) for consumers associated with the Core and, refined for use with actual studies.

 Usability testing will be undertaken on the educational materials to ensure clarity and evaluate accessibility and user-friendliness before the webinar is disseminated.
 The team will recruit a convenience sample of 5-8 potential end users per group10, 11 (one patient or caregiver; one consumer group, one study personnel group).
 Usability testing, to be done by the post-doctoral fellow, will occur over two parts – first, participants will interact with the website to complete a series of actions/tasks including navigating different pages; opening educational materials; and reading content, while verbalizing their thoughts aloud regarding the educational materials and webinar.
 The second component will consist of semi-structures interviews to more deeply explore their experiences of using the educational material and webinar, including their perceived strengths and weaknesses of the training module.
 The entire process is expected to be approximately 1 hours and all discussion will be audio-recorded and transcribed for analyses to identify recurring themes2 related to accessibility and usability; content and materials; and appearance and design.
 This will be done as in step 1 of Specific Aim 1 with the help of members of our working group who will be trained in qualitative methods).
 Refinements will be made to the prototype based on end-user feedback.
 Subsequent usability testing will be undertaken until no new themes are identified.
-Generally, sampling 5-8 individuals identifies 80% of usability issues.10 (Starting Year 1 and completed by Year 3).
+Generally, sampling 5-8 individuals identifies 80% of usability issues10 (starting in Year 1 and completed by Year 3).

 Evaluation Plan: The effectiveness of the educational and training materials on the methodology of Participatory Action Research, after the usability testing, will be determined via a satisfaction survey to PCC members to ascertain their level of familiarity and comfort of key principles prior to the formation of the working group.
 Moreover, the effectiveness of the training and the ability to translate essential components of the methodology into practice will be assessed after the survey to working group members as discussed in step 1.